jonathanteperJPMC/FDC3/docs/use-cases/meeting-minutes/2020-01-16 uc-wg meeting notes.md

 - Action Items
   - to be reviewed and closed out.
 Relevant ones will be migrated.
 - Process:
-  - edit meeting minutes live on call, all can review and approve the minutes on the call, then the PR is merged.
+  - One of the participants edits meeting minutes live on a screenshare during the call.
+All participants on the call review and approve the minutes at the end of the call.
+Once approved verbally on the call, the meeting minutes PR can be merged.

 ### 2. UC 17 Vote - Johan (5 min)
 - Voting directly on the PR: https://github.com/finos/FDC3/pull/153